Ric Ocasek’s Sons Reveal Sweet Final Gift He Left For Them Before His Death

 — The Cars (@thecarsband) September 16, 2019

-While Ocasek was best known for his music, diehard fans knew all about his side career as an artist.
-The late singer’s bio on Wentworthgallery.com reveals he started creating art as a young boy and continued to make abstract drawings, photo collages, and mixed media paintings throughout his life — and now, fans know, until the very end of his life.
+While Ocasek was best known for his music, die-hard fans knew all about his side career as an artist.
+The late singer’s bio on WentworthGallery.com reveals he started creating art as a young boy and continued to make abstract drawings, photo collages, and mixed media paintings throughout his life — and now, fans know, until the very end of his life.

 “I’ve been drawing for most of my life.
 It’s like thinking on paper,” Ocasek once said.
 “The process of drawing is the same as writing a song.
 They both start with a blank page.”